-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) Provided on an LEA-wide or School , , , Action: All academic interventions and program materials Need: Students who come to us are typically about 5-grade levels or more below in their academics.
-Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic We are increasing our capacity to printerventions in ELA and Mathemati additional personnel and training in Intensive Algebra Intensive and IXL Learning.
-This will serve the identified lowest-performing student groups.
-We are increasing our capacity to printerventions in ELA and Mathemati additional personnel and training in Intensive Algebra Intensive and IXL Learning.
-This will serve the identified lowest-performing student groups.
-We will provide additional profession development for teachers, paraprofest tutors, focused on the implementation. progress on our Math and Reading interventions programs.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Students who come to us are typically about 5- grade levels or more below in their academics.
+Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
+As shown in the metrics section above, We will closely monitor progress on our Math and Reading interventions programs.
 The following metrics are applicable: NWEA ELA all students, low-income, SWD) NWEA Math all students, low-income, SWD)